myleskeller/FlipPhone/docs/codelab.md

 In the snippet above we build a `Query` object by attaching `where` and `orderBy` clauses to match the given filters.

-**Run** the app again and select the following filter to show the most popular low-price restaurants:
+**Run** the app again and select the following filter to show the most popular low-price phones:

 ![Firestore-Android7](img/Firestore-Android7.png)